Michael-F-Bryan/rust-ffi-guide/book/setting_up.md

 The rest of the function declaration should be fairly intuitive.

-After recompiling (`cd build && qmake .. && make`) you can inspect the generated binary using `nm` to make sure the `hello_world()` function is there.
+After recompiling (`cd build && cmake .. && make`) you can inspect the generated binary using `nm` to make sure the `hello_world()` function is there.

 ```